Western Downs Regional Council area

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the Western Downs Regional Council area, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Western Downs Regional Council area - All industries||2016||2011||Change|

-In 2016, there were 337 people in the who caught public transport to work (train, bus, tram or ferry) in Western Downs Regional Council area, compared with 10,709 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 344 people who caught public transport to work (train, bus, tram or ferry) in the Western Downs Regional Council area, compared with 10,794 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in Western Downs Regional Council area and Queensland were:
+The major differences between the method of travel to work of the workforce in the Western Downs Regional Council area and the Queensland workforce were:

 - A larger percentage of local workers who worked at home (9.8% compared to 5.3%)